 Internal or affiliated spine therapists emphasizing active therapy with an exercise gym.

-Internal or affiliated outpatient injection suite capabilities for patient convenience.
+Internal injection suite or injection procedure suite within an ASC environment for patient convenience.

 Non-surgical emphasis in advance of spine surgery.

-Use of minimally invasive spine surgery techniques to reduce the incision, hospital stay, and speed return to activity.
+Use of minimally invasive spine surgery techniques and instrumentation to reduce the incision, hospital stay, and speed return to activity.

-Use of internal spine-credentialed therapists who emphasize ACTIVITY and EXERCISE vs. passive modalities that feel good but cure nothing.
+Use of spine-credentialed therapists who emphasize ACTIVITY and EXERCISE instead of passive modalities that feel good but cure nothing.

 Use of the Prizm Home Exercise Book for customized Home Exercise Programs for all patients so they continue on with stretches that prevent recurrences of back or neck pain attacks.